TITLES AND

 "The Calf" (04/29/56):

 Jeff and Porky raise a calf they dub "Outboard" in honor of the motor they plan to buy when they sell it—but they don't count on becoming attached to the animal.
-With Steve Darrell and Alan Reynolds.
+Dan Cooper: Steve Darrell.
+Mr. Kimball: Alan Reynolds.

 "The Crop Duster" (05/06/56):

 Gramps blames Lassie's son Laddie's sudden and serious illness on the spray used by a local crop duster, who insists the insecticide was not the cause.
-When the real poison is found, Gramps' gopher poison, Steve must rush Laddie to a vet via his plane.
+But Gramps insists it was Steve's fault, and even Jeff starts to waver, even when Steve rushes Laddie to the vet.
 Steve Talbot: Ross Elliot.

 "War Dog" (05/13/56):

 Jeff persuades a neighbor to buy Yank, a Doberman Pinscher, a rehabilitated war dog, only to have the dog exhibit aggressive behavior to its new owner.
+The farmer is determined to destroy the dog, but Jeff hides him to find out what prompted the attack.
 Joe Brown: James Griffith.

 • Trivia: Joe Hofstedder, the Capitol City dogcatcher in "The Dog Catcher" is referenced in this episode as having sent the dog.